 Integrating drones into NT Health

-The project will develop local capacity to integrate autonomous aircraft into the health care supply chain to remote communities in the Northern Territory.
+The project will develop local capacity to integrate autonomous drone aircraft into the health care supply chain to remote communities in the Northern Territory.

 The delivery of time-critical medical items is a serious limitation and cost for healthcare in remote and regional Australia.
 Remotely Piloted Aircraft (RPA) have become a routine part of medical delivery infrastructure in some developing countries, improving timeliness, reducing costs, and saving lives.
 However their use in the Australian health care supply chain is still in its infancy.